Kjell N. Lindgren: Personal life

 Lindgren is married to Kristiana Lindgren and has three children.
-He has said that he enjoys running, SCUBA diving, reading, movies, photography, amateur astronomy, working with computers, and church activities.
+He has said that he enjoys running, scuba diving, reading, movies, photography, amateur astronomy, working with computers, and church activities.

-Lindgren is also a science fiction fan, and in 2015 was a Special Guest at the 73rd World Science Fiction Convention while aboard the ISS.
+Lindgren is also a science fiction fan, and in 2015 was a Guest of Honor at the 73rd World Science Fiction Convention while aboard the ISS.
 He participated in the Hugo Award ceremony as a guest presenter via videoconferencing, announcing Cixin Liu's win of the 2015 Hugo Award for Best Novel.
 He was also a special guest at Worldcon in Helsinki 2017.
 In 2017, he also served as the Toastmaster for the Nebula Awards in Pittsburgh.

 Lindgren was a Boy Scout and attained the rank of Eagle Scout.
 During the 23rd World Scout Jamboree in Japan in 2015, Lindgren talked to a small group of Scouts via radio from the International Space Station.
-The Scouts asked him various questions about daily life at the Space Station and space.
+The Scouts asked him various questions about daily life at the space station and space.